arlobelshee/connectionwith.us/content/journey/singin-blues.md

 It's not entirely clear who got the anniversary thing going (actually I think it was a random local in a restaurant), but many people congratulated us across the different venues until we decided, YES, this is indeed a one-year anniversary of us, just perhaps not their perception of it :)

+{{< img-post path="https://farm2.staticflickr.com/1867/" file="30868078718_a32db90052_c.jpg" type="right" >}}

 So … we basked in the literal adoration that Atlanta gave us … our outfits … how we showed up … our snuggles.

-{{< img-post path="https://farm2.staticflickr.com/1857/" file="wrong_id_c.jpg" >}}

 And Arlo got to enjoy what the South assumes is normal … the glorious Blues ….